kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

     $ ./utils/submit.py --package <package name> /path/to/malware

-If none is specified, CAPE will try to detect the file type and select the correct analysis package accordingly.
-If the file type is not supported by default the analysis will be aborted, therefore we encourage to specify the package name whenever possible.
+If no package is specified, CAPE will try to detect the file type and select the correct analysis package accordingly.
+If the file type is not supported by default, the analysis will be aborted.
+Therefore we encourage to specify the package name whenever possible.

 For example, to launch a malware sample and specify some options you can do::